 ABOUT UDAY SHANKAR

 In Feb.
-2014, the string section was added and the Chitravenu was a distinguished finalist at the 2014 Margaret Guthman Musical Instrument Design Competition conducted annually by the Georgia Institute of Technology in Atlanta, GA, USA.
+2014, the string section was added and the Chitravenu was a distinguished finalist at the prestigious 2014 Margaret Guthman Musical Instrument Design Competition conducted annually by the Georgia Institute of Technology in Atlanta, GA, USA.

 An iterative process of technical improvement and practice playing a slide instrument with limited visual and no tactile feedback, coupled with plucked strings with only tactile feedback, has resulted in the present version.
-The last few years of Chitravenu development have thus been a full time avocation, working at the intersection of music, physics, engineering and the machine-shop floor.
+The last several years of Chitravenu development have thus been a full time avocation, working at the intersection of music, physics, engineering and the machine-shop floor.

 A Biomedical Design Engineer by profession, Uday divides his time between Pittsburgh, PA and Chennai where he lives with his wife Radhika and their seventeen-year old daughter, who also enjoys playing a variety of instruments as well as singing.